erikpukinskis/bitver.se/readme.md

 **program** is a reference to what you want people to do.
 In this you're asking for the `scots-proverbs` program. `21` is just a reference to where the program is stored.
 That's discussed in the "Blocktree" chapter later on.

-**root** is a reference to where in the Blocktree the bounty can be fulfilled.
+**branch** is a reference to where in the Blocktree the bounty can be fulfilled.

 **checks** is the number of times the results of the program need to be verified.